 Most people who stay at Assiniboine arrive via a helicopter, either from Canmore or from the Mt.
 Shark helipad, an hour’s drive up from Canmore along the Smith Dorrien Road.

 As a passenger in the helicopter, it’s great fun.
 As a hiker walking down the valley, listening to the helicopter on the days they fly, it’s a little tiresome though I can hardly complain if I’ve availed myself of the ride.

 The lodge is not inexpensive.
-A rustic lodge room is now $250 per person per night plus 6.25% tax.
-Cabins are $310 per person per night plus tax.
+A rustic lodge room is now (in 2022) $395 per person per night plus 6.2% tax.
+Shared cabins are $395 per person per night plus tax.
 As a treat, John and I will occasionally pay this sort of money – and this was my treat to myself for completing all 100 adventures.
 The helicopter flight is extra.

 The lodge is booked solidly, and in fact it’s hard to even get a reservation.